yanghuafang/map-pose-former/README.md

 **Where is the car, given what the camera sees and what the map says?** — again, but learned this time.

-A readable PyTorch implementation of transformer map-matching localization: match detected landmarks against an HD map, solve the rigid transform in closed form, report a pose correction with a measured covariance.
-Then prune it, distil it, quantize it, and put it on TensorRT.
+Transformer map-matching localization in PyTorch: match detected landmarks against an HD map, solve the rigid transform in closed form, report a pose correction with a measured covariance.
+Then distil it, prune it, quantize it and put it on TensorRT.

 The learned counterpart to [camera-map-localization](https://github.com/yanghuafang/camera-map-localization),